launchany/mvp-template/_docs/reference.md

 ---
 title: Reference
-sidebar: mydoc_sidebar
-permalink: mydoc_reference.html
+permalink: /docs/reference/
-folder: mydoc
-summary: The *Reference* includes all the information users need to know to use your endpoints.
-That means you'll repeat the information below for each endpoint in your API.
 ---

+[The *Reference* includes all the information users need to know to use your endpoints.
+That means you'll repeat the information below for each endpoint in your API.]

 ## [Retrieve a record]